wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/4-configure-retention-policies.md

  -  Apply a policy to all content or content that meets certain conditions, such as content containing specific keywords or specific types of sensitive information.

 > [!CAUTION]
-> The term Retention Policy is used when dealing with Message Records Management (MRM) in Exchange and in the Microsoft 365 Defender portal.
+> The term Retention Policy is used when dealing with Message Records Management (MRM) in Exchange and in the Microsoft Purview compliance portal.
 However, these two sources of MRM aren't identical.
-Retention Policies and Retentions Tags are available in Exchange only, while Retention Policies in Microsoft 365 Defender are usable across multiple services, such as Exchange Online, SharePoint Online, Teams, and so on.
+Retention Policies and Retentions Tags are available in Exchange only, while Retention Policies in Microsoft Purview are usable across multiple services, such as Exchange Online, SharePoint Online, Teams, and so on.

 ### How a retention policy works with content in place